React Native Runtimes

 Shared state

-How concurrent writes work, why prefer update over set, and how subscriptions fan out across related paths.
+How concurrent writes behave, what revisions are for, and how subscriptions fan out across related paths.

 Each path has a native state payload and a revision.
 Revisions are integers that increment whenever the payload changes: